Looking for all-natural ways to strengthen your immune system?

-Selenium is another notable antioxidant that helps with maintaining a healthy immune system and preventing cell damage.
-It is commonly found in beef, oysters, shrimps, crabs, salmon, sardines, mackerel, herring, trout, tuna, mushroom, couscous, chia seeds and sunflower seeds.
+Selenium is another notable antioxidant that helps to maintain a healthy immune system and prevent cell damage.
+It’s commonly found in beef, oysters, shrimps, crabs, salmon, sardines, mackerel, herring, trout, tuna, mushroom, couscous, chia seeds and sunflower seeds.
 However, the best and highest selenium source is found in Brazil nuts.
-In fact, for every five pieces of Brazil nuts, there is 340mcg of selenium.
+In fact, for every five Brazil nuts, there is 340mcg of selenium.

 To incorporate selenium into your diet, try the following:

 - Enjoy unsalted brazil nuts as a healthy snack.
-While they have the highest selenium content and are a good source of polyunsaturated fatty acids, a type of good fats, they are calorie-dense.
+While they have the highest selenium content and are a good source of polyunsaturated fatty acids (a type of good fat), they are calorie dense.
 Eating too many can increase your intake of extra and unnecessary calories and fat.
 To keep your portions in check, have no more than more than ¼ cup of Brazil nuts or mixed nuts at each sitting.

-- Try couscous ss a change for your source of grains for your meals.
-Simply switch it up with rice for dinner or add couscous to your leafy green salads for added nutrients, crunch and texture.
+- Try couscous as a change for your source of grains during meals.
+Simply switch it up with rice for dinner, or add couscous to your leafy green salads for added nutrients, crunch and texture.

-- Give your oatmeal, porridge and homemade breads and scones a nutty texture by adding chia seeds.
+- Give your oatmeal, porridge and homemade bread and scones a nutty texture by adding chia seeds.

 No matter how old you are, zinc is an important nutrient that helps with growth and development.
-More importantly, it helps with strengthening your immune system and plays a pivotal role in healing wounds.
+More importantly, it helps to strengthen your immune system and plays a pivotal role in healing wounds.
 One of the richest sources of zinc is oysters.
 For every 75 grams of oysters, there are at least 25 grams of zinc.
-Other food sources with zinc include: meats, seafood, dairy products, legumes, nuts such as peanuts, almonds, cashews and seeds such as pumpkin seeds.
+Other food sources with zinc include meats, seafood, dairy products, legumes, nuts such as peanuts, almonds, cashews and seeds such as pumpkin seeds.

 - Plan an oyster night at home.
-While raw oysters taste fresh and briny with a buttery texture, they may be best to be eaten fully cooked to prevent food poisoning and its symptoms such as vomiting and diarrhea.
+While raw oysters taste fresh and briny with a buttery texture, they can also be eaten fully cooked.

-- Include meats, poultry, fish or beans with your meals, which are also rich in protein.
+- Include meats, poultry, fish or beans in your meals, which are also rich in protein.

-- Spread a thin layer of nut butters onto your favourite whole grain toasts for breakfast and whole grain crackers for your mid-morning and afternoon snacks.
-A healthy serving size of nut butter spreads is one tablespoon.
+- Spread a thin layer of any nut butter on your favourite whole grain toast for breakfast and whole grain crackers for your mid-morning and afternoon snacks.
+A healthy serving size of nut butter spread is one tablespoon.

-- If you are a vegetarian or would like to enjoy a vegetarian meal for a change, or simply want to make a quick and easy meal, use a blend of beans such as chickpeas, lentils, kidney beans, black beans and peas to make a hearty soup.
+- If you’re a vegetarian or simply want to make a quick and easy meal, use a blend of beans such as chickpeas, lentils, kidney beans, black beans and peas to make a hearty soup.

 Vitamin C, selenium and zinc play a vital role in maintaining a healthy immune system.
-Together, they create a nutrient powerhouse for your immune system for protecting you from and fighting effectively against the common cold and flu and other illnesses.
-Start the new year and breeze through the winter by eating well with the foods mentioned!
+Together, they create a nutrient powerhouse for your immune system for protecting you from, and fighting effectively against, the common cold, flu and other illnesses.
+Start the new year and breeze through the rest of winter by eating well with the foods mentioned!